eteubert/uplr/readme.md

 3. Create new rule in Hazel for "Uploads" folder, choose "Run Shell Script", "embedded script", "/bin/bash" and paste/adjust the following:

 ```
-ruby ~/FileCloud/uplr.rb "$1"
+uplr "$1"
 ```

-Note that depending on your ruby setup it might be necessary to provide the full path to the binary, for example `~/.rbenv/shims/ruby` for rbenv.
+Note that depending on your ruby setup it might be necessary to provide the full path to the binary, for example `~/.rbenv/shims/uplr` for rbenv.

 Now you just have to drag&drop a file to the dock folder and seconds later there is a shareable link in your clipboard.
 Awesome!